Nurse Advocate’s Story

 - Radio & TV Interviews 85% 85%

 My name is Anne Llewellyn.
 Some people (family and close friends) call me Nancy, but professionally I go by Anne.
 I live in South Florida and am married to my best friend.
 I have two brothers and one sister.
 My husband has three sisters and one brother.
 We are both the oldest of our siblings.
 Between our two families, we have a blend of wonderful people who we love.
-I love to swim, travel and connect with people.
+I love to swim, travel, and connect with people.
 I live a full life and look forward to new and exciting adventures.

 My nursing career has been varied with a wide range of experiences that have spanned Medical-Surgical Nursing, the Emergency Department, and finally the Respiratory Intensive Care Unit.
 Each step of the way, I learned more about being a nurse and caring for patients and the workings of the healthcare system.
-This has translated into an education in being able to really listen to my patients, their families and to understand that the human spirit is resilient, particularly when quality care, competent clinicians and care providers, and a strong support system are in place.
+This has translated into education in being able to really listen to my patients, their families and to understand that the human spirit is resilient, particularly when quality care, competent clinicians and care providers, and a strong support system are in place.

 You have to know that I am someone who has always been open to new ideas, and I challenged myself to continually develop and evolve in my field.
-So when an opportunity presented in a Risk Management position, I jumped.
+So when an opportunity was presented in a Risk Management position, I jumped.
 An Emergency Department colleague told me about an opening at a Risk Management Company.
 I inquired and was asked to come in for an interview.
-I met with the head attorney, who explained the nuances of the position and of what my duties would consist.
+I met with the head attorney, who explained the nuances of the position and of what my duties would consist of.
 He gave me a test of various situations and I had to write down what I would do in those scenarios.
 Keep in mind, I really had no clue what a risk manager did, but I was intrigued.
 I found the situations interesting and used my nursing skills in answering the questions.
 I was offered the job, accepted it, and began an exciting career as a Risk Manager in 1984.
 One thing that I have done throughout the majority of my time as a nurse has been to continue to work part-time in the Emergency Department on weekends to keep up my skills.
 This has allowed me to keep current with changes and advances in the healthcare industry as well as grounded in the role and function of our complex healthcare system.

 As a risk manager, I covered four hospitals in the Philadelphia area.
 I would visit one each weekday and on the fifth day, I would go to the office to review my cases with the company’s attorney and the other risk managers.
 And then there was the paperwork.
 It was during this phase that I learned that the hospital was a dangerous place, despite the fact that competent and expert professionals strive to provide good care.
 I was also made aware that what happened in one section of the hospital could also happen in another area.
 Reading through the incident reports allowed me to see patterns and education opportunities that could improve quality and safety within the hospital.

 My job was to review incident reports that came into administration and conduct interviews so we would know what happened, how the incident had occurred, and how the patient currently was.
 If the incident was serious, I would write a report in the event of a lawsuit.
-I worked with the doctors, the patients and their families, and the hospital administrator to understand what happened and to relay that the commitment of the hospital to analyze and correct any medical error or mistake.
-I would investigate the incident while the details were fresh in everyone’s minds and work with the team to design solutions that would prevent such an error from happening again.
+I worked with the doctors, the patients and their families, and the hospital administrator to understand what happened and to relay the commitment of the hospital to analyze and correct any medical error or mistake.
+I would investigate the incident while the details were fresh in everyone’s mind and work with the team to design solutions that would prevent such an error from happening again.
 It was an interesting role, it opened my eyes to the complexity of the hospital and the importance of looking at the big picture versus one unit.
 I learned how bad things could be prevented by the team working together, encouraging the patient and their family to ask questions, and educating staff on how to handle a negative situation if it did arise.

 In 1988, I was married.
 My husband was working in Fort Lauderdale at the time so after the wedding, we moved there which is where I began my married life.
 I moved to Florida as a traveling nurse and took a position at a community hospital in the Emergency Department.
 It was a slower pace than I was used to, but I adjusted.
 We used our off time to explore South Florida and find a new home.